 The pillars of cloud management have traditionally been automation and orchestration, with integration being more of an afterthought — and an expensive one at that.
 But until recently, it made sense to spend millions of dollars and wait for months on end for custom-coded integrations.
 Enterprises needed the full capabilities of the automation tools they invested in, and they needed a best-of-breed, multitool approach to stay competitive.

 Today, custom coding is no longer necessary, and advanced CMPs are being built around extensibility.
 Integration is rapidly becoming a core capability, as important as automation and orchestration features.
 If you want to fully realize your hybrid cloud’s potential and promise, make sure to demand advanced cloud middleware automation and integration.
 The future depends on it.

 VMware is a sponsor of The New Stack.

 Feature image via Pixabay.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: SovLabs, MADE, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: SovLabs.